jrenaud90/TidalPy/Documentation/material_x/index.md

 _Updated: 2026-09-12_

-`TidalPy.Material_x` describes what a planet is made of, in the one sense a tidal calculation needs: how dense the material is at the pressure it finds itself under.
+`TidalPy.Material_x` contains functionality to calculate the equation of state of various planet-relevant materials.
 Each model maps the local state onto a mass density [kg m$^{-3}$], and the whole-planet solve integrates those densities from the center outward to produce the body's radial structure.
+During this process, the gravity, pressure, and moment of inertia are also calculated.

-That structure is not a detail of the setup.
-It is the coefficient set of every later calculation.
 The density profile fixes the gravity and pressure profiles, which fix the moment of inertia, which is one of the few interior quantities a spacecraft can actually measure.
 It also fixes the coefficients of the radial functions the Love-number solver integrates, so two bodies with the same mass and radius but different internal density distributions have measurably different $k_2$.
-Getting the equation of state wrong does not shift a tidal answer slightly; it changes the interior the answer describes.

 | Page | Covers |
 |---|---|